mmenor/assembly_workshop2019/index.md

 * GEN[0].GT: Typically you'd analyze multiple samples, and GEN[0], GEN[1], etc. would denote them.
 We only have one sample in this tutorial, so GEN[0].GT refers to this sample's genotype.

 SnpSift has a lot of functionality that can help answer your research questions.
 We recommended exploring their documentation further, http://snpeff.sourceforge.net/SnpSift.html.
 For example, if you have several samples in case and control groups and would like to statistically compare the genotype occurences of a locus between the two groups, you could use `SnpSift CaseControl`.

+# Visualization

+We can also explore the variants in the context of other genome annotations using [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgGateway).
+First download the final VCF file, `SRR097849_dbSnp.vcf`, using FileZilla to your computer.
+Then open UCSC Genome Browswer, picking hg19.
+Directly below the plot, there are several buttons.
+Hit "add custom tracks" to add our VCF file.
+Select the VCF file and submit.
+Finally press "go" to return to the genome browser.
+You should now see our VCF file in the "User Track" near the top of the plot.
+Right clicking on this track gives you options to control the plot and filter variants based of quality scores.